lioncahir/dotfiles/README.md

    cd .dotfiles
    ```

-1. Run `neweos.sh` from **Scripts** directory and select option *Install and configure SwayWM*
+1. Run `neweos.sh` from **Scripts** directory

    ```shell
    cd Scripts
    ./neweos.sh
    ```

+1. Select option *Install and configure SwayWM*
 1. From `neweos.sh` you can also select other useful options, such as
     - Install GreetD login manager
     - Customize Reflector and Paccache - this will set Reflector to start 10 minutes after boot, every week.
 It will also add a pacman hook to clear cache after each pacman operation